Ciprofloxacin (Into the ear)

 - Drop the prescribed number of drops into the ear.
 Keep the ear tilted up for a few minutes or put a cotton ball into your ear.

 - The solution comes in small containers that are only used one time.
-Throw the empty container away after you put the medicine in your ear.
+Throw the empty container away after you use the medicine.

 - Take all of the medicine in your prescription to clear up your infection, even if you feel better after the first few doses.